Children and young people

 We welcome children and young people to visit our libraries and use our services.
 We strongly believe that a child is never too young to get started with books.
 We have a wide range of books that will appeal to babies right through to older teens.
 But it's not only about books, we have a range of other support services, activities and reading initiatives in our libraries and also outreach services and projects.

-We hold these weekly drop in sessions in our libraries for parents/carers and their pre-school children to stay and play with toys and puppets, enjoy storytelling, join-in with rhymes and singing and take part in creative activities.
-The toddler time assistant can also help with choosing books.
-Toddler Time is friendly, fun and free.
+We hold these weekly drop in sessions in our libraries for parents/carers and their pre-school children to stay and play with toys and puppets, enjoy storytelling, join in with rhymes and singing and take part in creative activities.
+The assistant can also help with choosing books.
+Toddler time is friendly, fun and free.
 There are often refreshments available too.

 A timetable of toddler time sessions can be viewed at the bottom of the page.